Ways to Keep Your Home

 OptionWho is this option for?What does this option do?

-B. Bankruptcy Repayment PlanYou’re behind on payments and can now afford the mortgage monthly payments plus some extra.You get more time to pay by declaring bankruptcy and agreeing to a longer-term repayment plan.
+C. Bankruptcy Repayment PlanYou’re behind on payments and can now afford the mortgage monthly payments plus some extra.You get more time to pay than a traditional repayment plan by declaring bankruptcy and agreeing to a longer-term repayment plan.

-C. ReinstatementYou’re behind on payments and can now afford to pay everything you owe all at once.You payoff all your overdue payments at once.
+D. ReinstatementYou’re behind on payments and can now afford to pay everything you owe all at once.You pay off all your overdue payments at once.

-D. RefinanceYour name is on the deed, and your credit is good enough to qualify for a new loan.You takeout a new loan to payoff the entire amount of the old one.
+E. RefinanceYour name is on the deed, and your credit is good enough to qualify for a new loan with a reasonable rate.You take out a new loan to pay off the entire amount of the old one.

 If you can’t pay anything and you don’t expect your financial situation to improve, it might be hard to keep your home.
-You might want to read Legal Aid DC’s flyer for Ways to Let Go of Your Property.
+You might want to visit Legal Aid’s Legal Help Library and read Ways to Let Go of Your Property.

 Option A: Loan Modification